Ballswap Hits 1-Day Volume of $175.98 (BSP)

-Ballswap (BSP) traded 36.2% lower against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on June 12th.
-Over the last seven days, Ballswap has traded 15.4% higher against the U.S. dollar.
-One Ballswap token can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Ballswap has a total market capitalization of $286,673.54 and approximately $175.98 worth of Ballswap was traded on exchanges in the last day.
+Ballswap (BSP) traded 28.6% lower against the dollar during the twenty-four hour period ending at 17:00 PM ET on June 13th.
+Ballswap has a total market cap of $286,603.80 and $175.98 worth of Ballswap was traded on exchanges in the last day.
+Over the last seven days, Ballswap has traded up 15.4% against the dollar.
+One Ballswap token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.